 One of the best parts of being in a new city is trying local restaurants, but the reality is that dining in the best restaurants saps a budget quickly.
 When trying to follow a budget or stay within a per diem, people tend to choose inexpensive chains.
 Fortunately, Oklahoma City is home to several local restaurants that make the low-cost chain decision unnecessary.

-Empire Slice House serves pizza by the slice for $3.25, and while a slice doesn’t sound like much, it’s a massive piece of pizza.
+Empire Slice House serves pizza by the slice for $3.75, and while a slice doesn’t sound like much, it’s a massive piece of pizza.
 Owner Rachel Cope said her prices are comparable to what you would pay at fast food burger joints.
 A whole pie feeds 3-4 people easily.
-As with Café 7, local, national, and imported beers are available, and depending on which beer you get, a beer and slice can be under $10.

 Oklahoma is beef country, so it’s no surprise we have outstanding burger joints.
 S&B has been a local favorite for a long time, and the diverse menu includes signature burgers like the Theta and the Elvis, but you can build your own, too.